arcana-lab/noelleGym/README.md

 http://www.cs.northwestern.edu/~simonec/files/Software/Artifacts/Noelle.tar
 ```
 The artifact will generate the results when invoking the script ```./run_me.sh``` included in the directory ```CGO_2022_artifact_evaluation```.
-Which results will be generated depends on the envionment variables set (see below).
+The results set that is generated depends on the envionment variables set (see below).

 We open sourced NOELLE, VIRGIL, and the SCAF alias analysis framework more than a year ago.
 We also open sourced the infrastructure we built to evaluate NOELLE on several benchmark suites (e.g., PARSEC, MiBench, SPEC CPU2017, PolyBench).
 We decided to only include NOELLE in the artifact, everything else will be downloaded automatically.
-In more details, the script ``run_me.sh`` will clone the open sourced git repositories (from GitHub) that are not included within the docker image.
+This means the script ``run_me.sh`` will clone the open sourced git repositories (from GitHub) that are not included within the docker image.
 So please make sure to have a network connection when you run the artifact.

 ### Experiments and results